linuxgurugamer/PatchManager/README.md

 As of this release, the only mod which supports it (and is an example for other mod authors) is the new KW Rocketry Rebalanced mod

+When the window is open, lines with text in red are patches which are not enabled, lines in green are patches which are enabled.

+Note that the changes aren't done until until you click the "Apply All" button

 ===================================================================================
 Instructions for Mod authors